-Proposed unit is not located in GIDC Estate, but this is small scale unit, water consumption more than 25 KLPD, So, according to EIA notification dated 14th September 2006 and its vide amendment, by Ministry of Environment & Forest (MoEF), Government of India, their Proposed manufacturing activity is falls under Synthetic Organic Chemicals - Schedule 5(f)) & cat -A. For that unit needs Environment clearance from Ministry of Environment & Forest (MoEF) Delhi.
+Considering scale of unit and its categorization, according to EIA notification dated 14th September 2006, by Ministry of Environment & Forest (MoEF), Government of India, their proposed manufacturing activity is falls under Synthetic Organic Chemicals - Schedule 5(f) & cat -A. For that unit needs Environmental clearance from Ministry of Environment Forest Climate Change.